lnsy-dev/lnsy-dev.github.io/_posts/2025-07-09-my-latest-context-engineering-setup.md

 ---
 ## The Problem

 I recently finished two projects using mostly Cursor.
 It was a blast.
-I’m used to managing teams overseas, and while the code that comes back from the LLMs isn’t of the same quality, it is delivered at a spectacular velocity that allowed us to ship and iterate quickly.
+I’m used to managing teams overseas and while the code that comes back from the LLMs isn’t of the same quality, it is delivered at a spectacular velocity that allowed us to ship and iterate quickly.

 As I often say: an LLM coding with you is like working with the fastest, worst junior dev you’ve ever met.
 It’s a spectacular tool but requires a certain amount and kind of management.